 Things to do in Falmouth: exploring

 Falmouth has a history that stretches back hundreds of years, closely tied to its maritime and port trading traditions.
 Today its character is a mixture of that historic charm blended with a modernistic creativity, driven by its emergence as a vibrant university town.
-Whether you are stopping by for a day trip or spending a longer trip here, there are many things to do in Falmouth to get to know the place.
+Whether you are stopping by during a Cornwall road trip or spending a longer time here, there are many things to do in Falmouth to get to know the place.

 5. Take a Falmouth walking tour